-All microorganisms that relay on macromolecular organic polymers as a source of nutrients e.g. sugar, proteins & lipid excrete hydrolytic enzymes that degrade the polymers to subunits small enough to penetrate the cytoplasmic membrane.
+All microorganisms that relay on macromolecular organic polymers as a source of nutrients e.g. sugar, proteins & lipid excrete hydrolytic enzymes penetrate the cytoplasmic membrane.

-Functions of cytoplasmic membrane:
+Functions of cytoplasmic membrane

 4. Biosynthetic functions:

 The cytoplasmic membrane is the site of the carrier lipid on which the subunits of the cell wall are assembled as well as of the enzymes of the cell wall biosynthesis. some proteins of DNA replicating complex are present at discrete sites in the membrane, presumably in the septal mesosomes to which the DNA is attached.